patelarjun164/patelarjun164/README.md

 <br>

 - A passionate Self-taught developer
-- Currently learning Web Development by Self
+- Currently learning Mern stack Development by Self
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://drive.google.com/file/d/1BUF2aueX7TnKgtECJbU32TQ0k1nyBKz9/view?usp=drivesdk)
 - How to reach me **patelarjun526@gmail.com**
 <br><br>